raspberrypilearning/3D-scene/en/step_4.md

 ![Make hills saturated](images/challenge2-saturation.png){:width="400px"}

+Use the  **Front** and **Back** tools to move your shape so it sits correctly within your scene.

 ![Make hills saturated](images/challenge2-saturation-front-back.png){:width="400px"}

 Now select the shapes and **Group** them together.
 You will now be able to adjust or move them as one shape.

 ![Group shapes](images/challenge2-group-shapes.png){:width="400px"}

 Don't forget to title your sprite.
+Also title each costume.

 --- /collapse ---